People v. Viramontes, 2017 IL App (1st) 142085 (January).

 It is well established under Illinois law “evidence of a witness’ mental condition is admissible to the extent it bears upon the credibility of the witness’ testimony.”

 Illinois supreme court rule 415(f) provides a procedure for allowing documents reviewed in camera to be a part of the appellate record.
 Ill.
 S. Ct.
 R. 415(f).
+This is one of the rules of discovery in Illinois.

 Rule 415(f) provides: